 Of the cities ranked, Strathmore tops the Index of Residential Land-Use Regulation.
-This is driven by good ratings on all component measures of regulation.
-Strathcona County ranked the lowest, as it scored poorly on all measures, especially regulatory costs and fees.
+This is driven by good ratings on approval timelines and uncertainty, regulatory costs, and council and community opposition.
+Rocky View County ranked the lowest, as it scored poorly on all measures.

-Of the CEC's two largest cities, Edmonton (sixth) ranks higher than Calgary (tenth).
+Of the CEC's two largest cities, Edmonton (fifth) ranks higher than Calgary (eighth).
 Although the two are similarly ranked on three of the five indicators, their divergence in overall rankings is due primarily to the higher reported impact from council and community opposition, and timeline uncertainty in Calgary.